Greg4cr/sbse-sigsoft-standard/README.md

 - Federica Sarro, Filomena Ferrucci, Mark Harman, Alessandra Manna and Jen Ren.
 Adaptive Multi-Objective Evolutionary Algorithms for Overtime Planning in Software Projects.
 IEEE Transactions on Software Engineering, vol. 43, no. 10, pp. 898-917, 1 Oct.
 2017, DOI: https://doi.org/10.1109/TSE.2017.2650914.
 - José Campos, Yan Ge, Nasser Albunian, Gordon Fraser, Marcelo Eler and Andrea Arcuri.
 An empirical evaluation of evolutionary algorithms for unit test suite generation.
 Information and Software Technology. vol. 104, pp. 207–235, Aug.
 2018.
 DOI: https://doi.org/10.1016/j.infsof.2018.08.010.
 - Annibale Panichella, Fitsum Meshesha Kifetew and Paolo Tonella.
 Automated Test Case Generation as a Many-Objective Optimisation Problem with Dynamic Selection of the Targets.
 IEEE Transactions on Software Engineering. vol. 44, no. 2, pp. 122–158, 2018.
 DOI: https://doi.org/10.1109/TSE.2017.2663435.

+## Notes

+**This standard is a living artifact.** We welcome pull requests with suggested edits to existing items, additional items in each category, suggested reading, and exemplar papers.